-FRS 109 requires debt instruments to be classified either at amortised cost, fair value through other comprehensive income or fair value through profit or loss.
+The DI Fund classifies its financial assets either at amortised cost, fair value through other comprehensive income or fair value through profit or loss.
 The classification of debt instruments depends on the DI Fund's business model for managing the financial assets as well as the contractual terms of the cash flows of the financial assets.
 The DI Fund reclassifies debt instruments when and only when its business model for managing those assets changes.
 Accordingly, this group of financial assets are measured at amortised cost at initial recognition.

 At initial recognition, the DI Fund measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial assets.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of comprehensive income.

 Debt instruments of the DI Fund comprise cash and cash equivalents, trade and other receivables and financial assets, at amortised cost.
 DI Fund manages its debt instruments by collecting the contractual cash flows and these cash flows represent solely payment of principal and interest.
+Accordingly, these groups of financial assets are measured at amortised cost subsequent to initial recognition.